 Bone marrow aspirates reveal typical Gaucher cells, which have an eccentric nucleus and periodic acid–Schiff (PAS)-positive inclusions, along with wrinkled cytoplasm and inclusion bodies of a fibrillar type.
 In addition, the serum acid phosphatase is elevated.
 Definitive diagnosis requires the demonstration of deficient glucocerebrosidase activity in leukocytes.
 Hundreds of mutations have been found to cause Gaucher disease and some are highly predictive of the neuronopathic forms.
 Thus, mutation detection, especially in a young person, is of potential value.
 Only four mutations in glucocerebrosidase account for more than 90% of the disease among Ashkenazi Jews, in whom the carrier frequency is 1:15.

 Gaucher disease is the most common lysosomal storage disorder.
 Most clinical complications can be prevented by early institution of enzyme replacement therapy.
 Carrier screening, especially among Ashkenazi Jews, detects those couples at 25% risk of having an affected child.
 Prenatal diagnosis through mutation analysis is feasible.
 Because of an increased risk of malignancy, especially plasma cell myeloma and other hematologic cancers, regular screening of adults with Gaucher disease is warranted.

 A recombinant form of the enzyme glucocerebrosidase (imiglucerase) for intravenous administration on a regular basis reduces total body stores of glycolipid and improves orthopedic and hematologic manifestations.
 Unfortunately, the neurologic manifestations of types II and III have not improved with enzyme replacement therapy.
-The major drawback is the exceptional cost of imiglucerase, which can exceed $300,000 per year for a severely affected ...
+The major drawback is the exceptional cost of imiglucerase, which can exceed $300,000 per ...